fw4spl-org/fw4spl-doc/Installation/src/LinuxInstall.rst

 To generate the projects in release, the following instruction has to be added:

-- Change CMake argument CMAKE_BUILD_TYPE to release
+- Change CMake argument CMAKE_BUILD_TYPE to Release

 - Reference the EXTERNAL_LIBRARIES to the install folder of third part libraries compiled in release mode (for compiling the FW4SPL projects)